bear-rsg/human-ai-interaction/django/README.md

 Apps include:

 + general - this is for static, general sections of the website (e.g. cookies page, accessibility page, etc.) that don't require a data model

++ **account** - custom user accounts and auth (overrides the default Django account and auth functionality)
++ **general** - this is for general sections of the website that don't require a data model (e.g. about page, cookies page, accessibility page, etc.)
++ **researchdata** - this app is for collecting, managing, and presenting the research data being collected as part of this project

 ## Django Admin